MikeyHoang1/Space-Shooter/README.md

-# Space-Shooter
+# Space Shooter

+## Description
-A space shooter built with python &amp; pygame
+A space shooter built with python and pygame